lhrolim/ReactNativeStockfish/README.md

 # @loloof64/react-native-stockfish

-Use stockfish chess engine in your React Native application
+Use stockfish chess engine in your React Native application.

-Be careful : though IOS code has been implemented, it has not been tested.
-You may want to adjust the code to make it pass.
-(I'm open to pull request)

 ## Installation